selcukcosan/cisco-asa-backup/README.md

 - `asa_device` variable shows which Cisco ASA device/devices will be connected.The value can be "ciscoasa1", "ciscoasa2" or "v" as per the example inventory file above.
 - `ha_type` variable is just a tag for definition of Cisco ASA device.
 It can be "active", "standby", "standalone" etc. If you assign "any" value, the script will take any type of "ha_type"
 - `asa_type` variable is just another tag variable.
 You can define the firewall types as "vpn", "internal", "external" etc. If you assign "any" value, the script will take any type of "asa_type"
 - `device_facts` variable shows the gathering facts paramater.
 If the value is true, then Device Facts will be retrieved and is written into output folder.
+The simple Device Facts are Version, Serial Number, Memory, Disk states etc.
 ```
 {
 	"ansible_facts": {